daneden/daneden.me/readme.md

   - Autoprefixer to prefix CSS properties and values as needed
   - Jekyll to build my site into static HTML files
   - Finally, a “watch” task to watch my files for changes and perform the above tasks
-2. Jekyll builds my site in a `_site` directory, which is ignored by Git so that I don’t end up with duplicate content and unnecessary bloat on GitHub.
+2. Jekyll builds my site in a `_site` directory, which is ignored by Git so that I don’t end up with duplicate content and unnecessary bloat on Bitbucket.
-3. When my post or design changes are in a state I’m happy with, I commit my changes and push to GitHub.
+3. When my post or design changes are in a state I’m happy with, I commit my changes and push to Bitbucket.
-4. When GitHub recieves my changes, a post-commit hook is called.
-This is a simple URL pointing to a PHP file on my server that is accessed by GitHub—something along the lines of `http://1.2.3.4/pull.php?repo=daneden.me` (I have this post-commit hook for several of my GitHub repos, hence the `repo` variable in the URL).
+4. When Bitbucket recieves my changes, a post-commit hook is called.
+This is a simple URL pointing to a PHP file on my server that is accessed by Bitbucket—something along the lines of `http://1.2.3.4/pull.php?repo=daneden.me` (I have this post-commit hook for several of my Bitbucket repos, hence the `repo` variable in the URL).
-5. The PHP script on my server pulls the changes from GitHub into the desired directory, and then runs `jekyll build`.
+5. The PHP script on my server pulls the changes from Bitbucket into the desired directory, and then runs `jekyll build`.
 6. So long as the build succeeds, the site is now updated!

 The contents of the PHP script are the life and blood of this workflow, so here’s a modified/simplified version: